snxil/andromeda/README.md

 You may have noticed a few options for rotating your playing game status!
 If you've set the aforementioned to true, navigate to `games.json` and add some games you want to add to the list!
 If you follow the format of the pre-existing file, you should have no issues!

 ### Starting andromeda
 Everything is set up, awesome!
 Configuring andromeda is cool and all, but we want to actually *run* it, don't we?
 Navigate to andromeda's main directory in your console and type `node index.js` to start up the bot, and if everything has been configured correctly, andromeda should be up and running!
+When you first start andromeda, the `defaultconfig.json` file we configured earlier will be automatically renamed to `config.json`, although you may rename this yourself if you so desire!

 > On first starting the bot, andromeda will automatically create any databases that may be missing.
 Don't worry about anything that may pop up, this is normal, and you'll be able to use andromeda just fine!

+### TL;DR
+I get it, a huge wall of text may be scary, uninteresting, or just simply a huge turn-off; don't worry, dear reader, I've got your back!
+If you'd rather cut the chit-chat and jump straight into setting up and using andromeda, follow the basic steps below!

+1. Ensure you have [**git**](https://git-scm.com) and [**Node JS**](https://nodejs.org) installed, andromeda can't work without them!
+2. Download andromeda, either by downloading the zip above or using `git clone https://github.com/cosmoscodes/andromeda`!
+3. Navigate to andromeda's directory in your console and type `npm i` to install all of the packages necessary for andromeda to run!
+4. Now that everything's installed, edit `defaultconfig.json` (and maybe `games.json`) to your hearts content
+5. Run andromeda with `node index.js`! `defaultconfig.json` *should* be renamed to `config.json` automatically, but if it doesn't work or you'd rather do it yourself, feel free to!